 Many times an “off grid” lifestyle is associated with people who want to take a step back from modern living and technology.
 Those people often are regarded as living a “Little House on the Prairie” lifestyle.
 They are environmentalists, they homeschool their kids, they raise livestock, grow their own food, spend all day doing chores, live miles away from the nearest town, etc., but that is not a completely correct stereotype.

-There are many modern versions of off grid homes and not everyone who lives in an off grid house adopts the homesteading lifestyle.
+There are many modern versions of an off grid home and not everyone who lives in an off grid house adopts the homesteading lifestyle.

 Living off grid just means that you’re not being connected to utilities.